Performance Metrics for Real Estate Developers: What is Important?

 The IRR can therefore be defined as the rate at which the project’s cash inflows are sufficient to cover the cash outflow.

-To calculate the IRR of a property development, you would consider the initial investment of the project and the expected cash flow (revenue and profit) that the development will generate in the future.
+To calculate the IRR of a real estate development, you would consider the initial investment of the project and the expected cash flow (revenue and profit) that the development will generate in the future.

 In truth, it is easiest to carry out these calculations using an IRR calculator, which you can find easily online.